GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`ndim`
    number of (unmasked) dimensions
 :code:`shape`
-    tuple of length :code:`ndims`, the shape, with entries corresponding to the axes indicated by :code:`axes` :code:`strides`
+    tuple of length :code:`ndim`, the shape, with entries corresponding to the axes indicated by :code:`axes` :code:`strides`
-    tuple of length :code:`ndims`, the strides, with entries corresponding to the axes indicated by :code:`axes` :code:`data`, :code:`flags` returns :code:`data` attribute of the underlying numpy ndarray if a main memory buffer is present, :code:`None` otherwise
+    tuple of length :code:`ndim`, the strides, with entries corresponding to the axes indicated by :code:`axes` :code:`data`, :code:`flags` returns :code:`data` attribute of the underlying numpy ndarray if a main memory buffer is present, :code:`None` otherwise